 The professional company employs 19 full-time dancers and five apprentices.
 These dancers come from around the world and have helped earn Richmond Ballet critical acclaim.
 The executive director of Dance/USA says Richmond Ballet is “a jewel among U.S. dance companies”, and The Washington Post calls it “a company to which dance fans everywhere ought to pay attention.”
 During Richmond Ballet’s second engagement in three years at The Joyce Theater, The New York Times rated the company as “highly recommended.”

 The School of Richmond Ballet

-Many of Richmond Ballet’s professional dancers, apprentices and trainees are alumni of the School of Richmond Ballet.
+Many of Richmond Ballet’s professional dancers, RB II, and trainees are alumni of the School of Richmond Ballet.
 The School plays a critical role in Richmond Ballet’s mission and has become an important educational asset for families throughout Virginia.
 It enrolls over 700 students – ages 3 to adult – at its downtown Richmond location.
 The School celebrates serving students of all ages and imparting a love of dance to thousands of individuals throughout Virginia and the nation.

 Educational Outreach Programs